saipra99/APB_Testbench/README.md

 # APB_Testbench

-An APB bridge that could send transaction from high speed connect AXI/AHB to low speed APB bus.
-I have tried to look whether all my transactions are successful.
+1) Verification of AHB-APB bridge that could send transaction from high speed connect AXI/AHB to low speed APB bus.
+I have tried to check whether all my transactions are successfully sent, but and haven't implemented any checker for the correctness of data transfer.(Using UVM Methodology

-The project is currently under development .
+2) To increase the observability of design I have also added SVA concurrent assertions with the help of bind construct that checks for appropiate control signal being toggled.
+ (Aim of each assertions is commented).